easydiffusion/easydiffusion/README.md

 Also, please feel free to submit a pull request, if you have any code contributions in mind.

 # Disclaimer
-I am not responsible for any images generated using this interface.
+I (and the authors of this project) are not responsible for any images generated using this interface.